4 First Steps With Your Data

 Name: count, dtype: int64

 Next consider the list that the loop will loop over.
-In this case the list we want is all the columns in acs, which we can get with the columns attribute:
+In this case the list we want is all the variables in acs, which we can get with the columns attribute:

 acs.columns